cyclejs-community/typescript-starter-cycle/README.md

 ##### Visual Studio Code Specifics
 This repository is optimized for [Visual Studio Code](https://code.visualstudio.com/).

-We have
+We have launch configurations, an editor config file, and workspace settings.
-* launch configurations
-* editor config file
-* workspace settings

 To make full use of these, you need the following extensions:
 * [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)